neronexius/SaikangWarrior/README.md

 # Goal Keeper

 ## Description
-Goal keeper is a web app that motivates and tracks wealth (cryptocurrency) towards the user's self wealth goals.
+SaikangWarrior is a "service Ecommerce"

 ## Technical Used
 Technologies implemented in this project are as followed :